Table of contents

-Lots of new beekeepers ask how they can save a failing colony.
+Lots of new beekeepers ask how they can save a failing honey bee hive.
 But the real question, I think, is should you even try?
 Could you be doing more harm than good?

 I say “educated guess” because sometimes, even after we evaluate all the evidence, we are still unsure of the cause of failure.
 But that shouldn’t stop us from trying because sometimes the reason jumps out and we learn a lot in the process.